bids-standard/bids-specification/src/derivatives/introduction.md

 data that have been curated to BIDS, i.e. a BIDS “raw” dataset does not have another BIDS dataset as a source.
-If you are in doubt if your dataset is "raw" or is "derivatives" ask yourself the following question: "Are my data derived from at least one BIDS valid dataset?" if the answer is yes, then this is a BIDS derivative dataset.
+If you are in doubt if your dataset is "raw" or is "derivatives" ask yourself the following question: "Are my data derived from at least one other valid BIDS dataset?" if the answer is yes, then this is a BIDS derivative dataset.

 ## Derivatives storage and folders structure